Railway Regulation Act 1844: Rail company reaction

 The reaction of many railway companies was grudging acceptance of the letter, if not the spirit of the legislation, and they provided the minimum one train per day with facilities for third class passengers at an unpopular time such as early morning or late at night.
 These were the original parliamentary trains.
 The reason for the reluctance was to avoid losing revenue if passengers who could afford to travel second class switched to third if facilities there became bearable.
 Some companies continued to run inferior third or fourth class trains in addition to the minimum standard parliamentary train.

 The Midland Railway broke ranks by providing three compartments, with glazed windows and an oil lamp in the roof, causing resentment among competitors.
 Finally in 1875 the standard of third class was upgraded and second class was abolished – by relabelling the coaches.
 It caused scandal now difficult to imagine.
 In the 1800s there was rigid distinction between social classes and the belief was that the railway would bring "the 'lower orders' nearer to equality with their 'betters' " Sir James Allport, general manager of the Midland Railway, in a speech said:

 "If there is one part of my public life on which I look back with more satisfaction, it is with reference to the boon we conferred on third-class travellers..."

 Other railways followed, and because they were obliged to provide third class, the oddity of first and third, but no second – except on boat trains – persisted into the 20th century, when third class was rebranded to second class in 1956, and then further rebranded as 'standard' to remove negative associations.

-Legacy
+Subsequent developments

+Sections 2–10 and 12 of the act were repealed by section 1(1) of, and the schedule to, the Statute Law Revision Act 1960 (8 & 9 Eliz.
+2. c.
+56), which came into force on 29 July 1960.

 The whole act was repealed by section 95 of, and the twelfth schedule to, the Transport Act 1962 (10 & 11 Eliz.
 2. c.
-46).
-The Transport Act 1962 (Commencement No. 1) Order 1962 (SI 1962/1788) provided that this would come into force on 1 September 1962.
+46), which came into force on 1 September 1962.